bpoulliot/ollama-intel-arc/README.md

    * Exposes port `11434` for connecting other tools to your Ollama service.

 2. Open WebUI
-   * The official distribution of Open WebUI.
+   * Uses the official distribution of Open WebUI.
    * `WEBUI_AUTH` is turned off for authentication-free usage.
    * `ENABLE_OPENAI_API` and `ENABLE_OLLAMA_API` flags are set to off and on, respectively, allowing interactions via Ollama only.
    * `ENABLE_IMAGE_GENERATION` is set to true, allowing you to generate images from the UI.
    * `IMAGE_GENERATION_ENGINE` is set to automatic1111 (SD.Next is compatible).

+3. ComfyUI
+   * The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
+   * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu&version=v2.6.10%2Bxpu&os=linux%2Fwsl2&package=docker)

 4. SD.Next
+   * All-in-one for AI generative image based on Automatic1111
    * Uses as the base container the official [Intel® Extension for PyTorch](https://pytorch-extension.intel.com/installation?platform=gpu&version=v2.6.10%2Bxpu&os=linux%2Fwsl2&package=docker)
    * Uses a customized version of the SD.Next [docker file](https://github.com/vladmandic/sdnext/blob/dev/configs/Dockerfile.ipex), making it compatible with the Intel Extension for Pytorch image.